maroun96/PCA/README.md

 # POD

-A small example that shows how to do the proper orthogonal decomposition of a matrix using petsc4py and slepc4py.
+An implementation of principal component analysis using petsc4py and slepc4py (work in progress).

 ## Installation